Why Do You Need a Network Security Checklist?

 You probably already have a list of areas you want to cover for network security, but you might wonder how to manage it all without feeling like you are chasing your tail.
 It may help you and your team to build a solid network security foundation by building a checklist under which you can monitor and adapt specific aspects of security, as necessary.

-Breaking your security duties down into the following manageable sections and by creating actionable checklists will help you and your team feel confident that haven’t missed any issues and that your system is constantly running safely and seamlessly:
+Breaking your security duties down into the following manageable sections and by creating actionable checklists will help you and your team feel confident that you have not missed any issues and that your system is constantly running safely and seamlessly:

 Administrative Controls and Prevention Measures